Joel Brand: Kasztner train

 Brand's failure to return to Budapest was a disaster for the Aid and Rescue Committee.
 On 27 May Hansi Brand, who at some point during this period had become Kasztner's lover, was arrested and beaten by the Hungarian Arrow Cross.
 Kasztner wrote that on 9 June Eichmann told him: "If I do not receive a positive reply within three days, I shall operate the mill at Auschwitz" ("die Muehle laufen lasse").
-During his trial in Jerusalem in 1961, Eichmann denied having said this to Kastner.
+During his trial in Jerusalem in 1961, Eichmann denied having said this to Kasztner.
 He told the court that he did not have the authority to stop or start what was happening in Auschwitz, or to change the deal.
 The order from Berlin had said: "Deportations will continue in the meanwhile and will not be stopped until Joel Brand returns with a statement to the effect that these matters have been accepted by the Jewish organizations abroad."
 Hansi Brand told Claude Lanzman in 1979:

 We ... [lived] between fear and despair and hope.
 And that formed itself into such a heap of stuff, that I can't really describe it – how it was and what it was.
 Every evening, we went to pieces and during the night, we tried to build ourselves up again, so we could go into the street ... and look like human beings again ...
 And [it] was like being in a windmill; it turned and moved.

 Bauer argues that the Aid and Rescue committee made the mistake of almost adopting the antisemitic belief in unlimited Jewish power, that Jewish leaders could move around freely and persuade the Allies to act, and that American Jews had easy access to money and goods.
 The committee had similar trust in the Allies, but the latter were preparing for the invasion of Normandy, which began on 6 June 1944.
 "At that crucial moment," writes Bauer, "to antagonize the Soviets because of some hare-brained Gestapo plan to ransom Jews was totally out of the question."

 Despite the setbacks, Kasztner, Hansi Brand and the rest of the committee secured the release of around 1,684 Jews, including 273 children, who were allowed to leave Budapest for Switzerland by train on 30 June 1944.
 The committee paid SS officer Kurt Becher $1000 per person in foreign currency, shares, jewellery and gold, raised from the wealthier passengers to cover the cost of the rest.
 After an unexplained detour to the Bergen-Belsen concentration camp, the passengers arrived in Switzerland in two batches in August and December that year.
 Joel Brand's mother, sister and niece were on the train, as were 10 members of Kasztner's family and 388 people from the Kolozsvár ghetto in his home town.
-Kastner's relationship with these passengers led to the criticism that his negotiations with Becher had focused on saving people he knew, an allegation that led to his assassination in 1957.
+Kasztner's relationship with these passengers led to the criticism that his negotiations with Becher had focused on saving people he knew, an allegation that led to his assassination in 1957.